Volume 13, Issue 1 (3-2025) Ecol Iran For 2025, 13(1): 72-84 | Back to browse issues page

 XML Persian Abstract Print

-Abstract: (109 Views)
+Abstract: (873 Views)

-Extended Abstract:
+Extended Abstract

-Results: In a study of four deciduous tree species (hornbeam, beech, oak, and Iron wood), four genera of corticolous earthworms were identified: Eisenia, Dendrobaena, Dendrodrillus, and Apporecoeda, with respective abundance percentages of 32%, 20.46%, 45.94%, and 1.6%.
+Results: In a study of four deciduous tree species (hornbeam, beech, oak, and ironwood), four genera of corticolous earthworms were identified: Eisenia, Dendrobaena, Dendrodrillus, and Apporecoeda, with respective abundance percentages of 32%, 20.46%, 45.94%, and 1.6%.
 Notably, Eisenia showed the highest abundance and biomass among corticolous earthworms, primarily in hornbeam trees.
-The impact of tree species on corticolous earthworm biodiversity was significant, though differences in earthworm abundance and biomass were not statistically significant.
+The impact of tree species was significant on corticolous earthworm biodiversity, though differences in earthworm abundance and biomass were not statistically significant.
 The highest Shannon and Simpson diversity indices were recorded for oak (0.16 and 0.23, respectively), while the lowest values were found in ironwood (0.02 and 0.03).
 The Margalef richness index was highest in hornbeam (0.14) and lowest in ironwood (0.01).
 Notably, the greatest abundance and biomass of corticolous earthworms were associated with hornbeam, followed by oak, beech, and ironwood.
 The Pielou evenness and Menhinick richness indices varied significantly across different stages of deadwood decay.
 The highest values for Shannon diversity (0.34), Menhinick richness (0.32), and Margalef richness (0.24) were found in hornbeam deadwood at decay stage 2, indicating that biodiversity indices differed significantly across decay stages in this species.
 ANOVA results also showed that the degree of decay significantly affected the abundance and biomass of corticolous earthworms, with the highest abundance and biomass observed at decay stage 3 and the lowest at stage 1.

-Conclusion: Among the study variables including deadwood species type, decay stage, canopy cover (under the forest canopy or in canopy gaps), and altitude only the degree of deadwood decay significantly influenced changes in the abundance and biomass of subcortical earthworms.
+Conclusion: Among the study variables, including deadwood species type, decay stage, canopy cover (under the forest canopy or in canopy gaps), and altitude, only the degree of deadwood decay significantly influenced changes in the abundance and biomass of subcortical earthworms.
 This suggests that, unlike forest soils where earthworm distribution is highly variable both vertically and horizontally, subcortical earthworms exhibit a relatively uniform distribution.
 This uniformity points to the consistent, favorable conditions beneath deadwood bark for earthworm survival.
 Given the impacts of climate change and human disturbances, maintaining various types of deadwood at different altitudes and canopy positions can play a crucial role in supporting earthworm biodiversity.

 Type of Study: Research | Subject: اکولوژی جنگل